-Pleasingly, of the 12 projects targeted for 2021/22 none have been terminated, and the capital discipline shown by the Longroad team has allowed for a number of these projects to be reworked given the global supply chain impacts.
+Pleasingly, of the 12 projects targeted for 2021/22 none have been terminated none has been terminated, and the capital discipline shown by the Longroad team has allowed for a number of these projects to be reworked given the global supply chain impacts.
 Balancing those supply chain impacts and cost pressures, higher pricing for renewable energy is expected to maintain the economics of Longroad.

 One of the projects that achieved commercial operation during the period was the 200MW Sun Streams 2 solar project in Maricopa County, Arizona.
 The Longroad team acquired the project from First Solar as a construction project in 2021, then managed completion of construction post acquisition and arranged project-level financing.
-The project has a long-dated power purchase agreement ('PPA') with a high credit-quality off taker and contract structure which effectively removes irradiance risk (the amount of solar energy captured).
+The project has a long-dated power purchase agreement ('PPA') with a high credit-quality off taker and contract structure which effectively